Should I Settle My Case

 The neutral advice from a competent mediator puts the case in perspective.
 The attorneys at Kraayeveld Law always select a mediator who is competent, experienced, and who has been a successful mediator.

 The statistics provide that 95% of the cases settle.
 Logically you should prepare for a settlement.
-As Benjamin Franklin said “by failing to prepare, you are preparing to fail.”
-Call the attorneys at Kraayeveld Law Offices so that we can prepare your case together be it for beneficial settlement or for a successful trial.
+As Benjamin Franklin said, “by failing to prepare, you are preparing to fail.”
+Call the attorneys at Kraayeveld Family Law so that we can prepare your case together be it for beneficial settlement or for a successful trial.